Skip to main content

 Finding the best over 60 life insurance

 If you need the payout no matter what, then you will probably need to get longer cover, or even whole of life insurance.
 Remember, the premiums will keep coming as you get older.
-So it's important to ask yourself if your income will be able to pay those premiums.
+So, it's important to ask yourself if your income will be able to pay those premiums.

-With many whole of life insurance policies for over 60s, premiums will either stay the same or increase – they almost never get lower as you get older.
+With many whole life insurance policies for over 60s, premiums will either stay the same or increase – they almost never get lower as you get older.

 What type of cover do you need?